tomerf-payem/payem-interview/README.md

 ### Request Details Page
 - When clicking on a request on the requests page, a new page should open with the request details.
-- Add the missing fields for a specific request.
+- Add all fields that exist in the database file to be displayed on the request details page.
 - Implement the logic in the frontend and backend for approving or declining a request.

 ### Extend Request Object